-- A Tees Valley Metro, which will include improvements to Thornaby, Eaglescliffe and Allens West stations and the provision of new stations at Teesside Park and Durham Tees Valley Airport (precise location yet to be decided).
-Two further stations will be improved in the longer term at Stockton and Billingham; - Improvements to 'Core' Bus Route corridors; - Demand management measures; and - Increased capacity on both the strategic and secondary road network. - 7.5 The East Billingham Transport Corridor runs through an environmentally sensitive location where road developments could result in impacts on the Teesmouth and Cleveland Coast SPA and Ramsar site, and on the RSPB Saltholme Nature Reserve.
-This has been taken into account in the proposed route, to minimise the adverse effects on biodiversity and natural resources. - 7.57.6 To assist the delivery of these initiatives, a major Tees Valley-wide study is being carried out.
+- Increased capacity on both the strategic and secondary road network. - 7.5 To assist the delivery of these initiatives, a major Tees Valley-wide study is being carried out.
 Stage 2 of the A19/A66/A174 Development Study is due to be completed towards the end of 2008, and is expected to recommend a package of solutions designed to accommodate the increased demand for travel without a corresponding increase in congestion on the highway network.
-Additionally, an Ingleby Barwick Traffic Study has been completed. - 7.67.7 Because Stockton-on-Tees is located alongside the river, and with access to the rail network, retaining essential infrastructure that can help to provide an alternative and more sustainable means of transporting goods is part of the Council's transport strategy.
+Additionally, an Ingleby Barwick Traffic Study has been completed. - 7.6 Because Stockton-on-Tees is located alongside the river, and with access to the rail network, retaining essential infrastructure that can help to provide an alternative and more sustainable means of transporting goods is part of the Council's transport strategy.
 Increasing the use of rail and water to transport goods will help to mitigate the adverse impact of additional commercial vehicle movements on the road network.
-The Council will work with Network Rail and the port authority for Teesport to identify key locations. - 7.77.8 Consultation has indicated that traffic congestion and the lack of a good public transport service are a concern to residents and stakeholders.
+The Council will work with Network Rail and the port authority for Teesport to identify key locations. - 7.7 Consultation has indicated that traffic congestion and the lack of a good public transport service are a concern to residents and stakeholders.
 The Council's approach, in that it seeks to reduce car dependency by providing an attractive choice of sustainable alternatives, received general support.

-8 SUSTAINABLE LIVING
+8.0 SUSTAINABLE LIVING

-8.1 Promoting sustainable living is key to the Borough's contribution to tackling mitigating against and adapting to climate change, and also balancing growth and prosperity with environmental considerations.
+8.1 Promoting sustainable living is key to the Borough's contribution to tackling climate change, and also balancing growth and prosperity with environmental considerations.
 The Council's approach seeks to reduce the impact of economic growth and development on the environment.

-CORE STRATEGY POLICY 3 (CS3): SUSTAINABLE LIVING AND CLIMATE CHANGE
+CORE STRATEGY POLICY 3 (CS3): SUSTAINABLE LIVING